hoangvvo/benzene/docs/pages/recipes/persisted-queries.md

 ## Automatic Persisted Queries with @benzene/extra

-We provide [@benzene/extra](https://www.npmjs.com/package/@benzene/extra) library that includes several utilities for a GraphQL server.

-It includes a module to process persisted queries by taking in a body *or* query **object** and adding the query to it based on the provided object.
+[@benzene/extra](https://www.npmjs.com/package/@benzene/extra) includes a module to process persisted queries by taking in a body *or* query **object** and adding the query to it based on the provided object.

-If the persisted query is not found, it will throw an error that can be used to respond.
+If the persisted query is not found, it will throw an error that can be used to respond to the client.
 You should use `formatExecutionResult` method from the [Benzene instance](/reference/benzene) to format the result.

 ```js
 import { Benzene, makeHandler } from "@benzene/http";